About Mills College

 Located in the foothills of Oakland, California, on the east shore of the San Francisco Bay, Mills College is an independent liberal arts college for undergraduate women with graduate programs for women and men.
 The College educates students to think critically and communicate responsibly and effectively, to accept the challenges of their creative visions, and to acquire the knowledge and skills necessary to effect thoughtful changes in a global, multicultural society.
 Founded in 1852 as an undergraduate college for women, Mills introduced its first graduate programs in the 1920s.
 Since that time, Mills has earned a national and international reputation based on groundbreaking work in fields such as electronic music, studio art, and education.

-Mills offers graduate degree and certificate programs to approximately 600 students on an intimate campus with a total student body of more than 1,600.
+Mills offers graduate degree and certificate programs to approximately 600 students on an intimate campus with a total student body of about 1,600.
 Our graduate programs include: Studio Art, Computer Science, Dance, Education, English, Infant Mental Health, MBA, Music, Pre-Med, and Public Policy.
 In recent years, Mills has built on its tradition of innovation with the introduction of new joint graduate degrees, including the joint MBA/MA in educational leadership and the joint MPP/MBA degree.

 The Mills advanced-degree candidates are accomplished students who are drawn by the outstanding reputation of our curriculum, faculty, and the intellectual environment of the campus itself.
 Graduate programs at Mills offer serious students an opportunity to delve intensely into their field of study in an inclusive environment while crossing traditional disciplinary boundaries and exploring new ways of thinking.